Vietnam Travel Guide

 Ride Boats in Halong Bay

-Right after visiting the capital city of Vietnam, it is time for a destination that all travelers will fall in love with!
-Halong Bay is one of the most beautiful attractions of Vietnam classified as a World Heritage Site by UNESCO with 1600 limestone islands.
+Right after visiting Vietnam’s capital city, it is time for a destination that all travelers will fall in love with!
+Halong Bay is one of Vietnam’s most beautiful attractions classified as a World Heritage Site by UNESCO with 1600 limestone islands.
 You can take boat rides on the torques waters of the bay with your friends or just explore on your own.
 It is also possible to take a three-day cruise and spend these days in the bay, which is recommended if you enjoy boats and calm waters.

 Try Photography in Hoi An